 Personnel form the key strategic asset and factor in the successful operation of the social and health care sector.
 Human resource development affects the quality and output of services, as well as staff well-being at work.

-Advisory boards and working groups support personnel development
+Advisory boards support personnel development

 The Advisory Board of Health Care Professionals assesses the training development requirements of health care professionals and initiates training reforms.

 The Nursing Division of the Advisory Board of Health Care Professionals defines the new competences of nursing personnel and measures to meet their competence requirements.